Your Ultimate Bug Guide for 2021! by YAYA Organics

 As an extra layer of protection for babies less than 6 months old, you may use a mosquito net over the child's stroller or pram, and/or spray the stroller and bug net with Baby Bug Ban.
 We believe that Baby Bug Ban is safe to use on babies, however if your child has any medical concerns, please consult your physician.

 That's a wrap!
-Now you're prepared to go to war against ticks, black flies and mosquitos.
+Now you're prepared ahead of time to protect your family against ticks, black flies and mosquitos.
 If you liked this, go ahead and share YAYA's ULTIMATE BUG GUIDE with your friends and family.
 Be safe and reclaim the great outdoors! :)

 -The YAYA Organics Team